psegarel/frameboot/README.txt

 Framework 3.x for Drupal 7 created by André Griffin http://drupal.org/project/framework

-Frameboot, just like Framework is a blank canvas for theme developers expect that it takes advantage of Twitter's fantastic Bootstrap framework.
+Frameboot, just like Framework is a blank canvas for theme developers, it also takes advantage of Twitter's fantastic Bootstrap framework.

 Use Frameboot as a user friendly starting point to help facilitate your theme development.